Tinnitus: symptom or disease and how it’s both

 There’s a noise in your ears that no one else can hear – a buzzing, ringing or whooshing sound that won’t go away — and it is driving you crazy.
 Is it a disease you wonder?
-Or a symptom of something more sinister?
-Just as important – will it ever go away?
+Or a symptom of something serious?
+And – will it ever go away?

-Most of us have experienced this condition, especially after a night enjoying the music of a favorite rock and roll band or an afternoon cheering for the home team at the local stadium.
+Most of us have experienced this condition, especially after a night enjoying the music of a favorite band or an afternoon cheering for the home team at the local stadium.
 If the ringing and buzzing doesn’t go away after a few hours however, it’s time for a trip to your hearing healthcare professional.
-Their examination will reveal whether or not you have a condition known as tinnitus as well as whether it’s a symptom of another medical issue or is so chronic it classifies as a disease all by itself.
+Their examination can help reveal whether or not you have a condition known as tinnitus and whether it’s a symptom of another medical issue or is so chronic it classifies as a disease all by itself.

 What is tinnitus?